OpenUpSA/biz-portal/README.md

 ### Python

-- Format your code using Black
+- Format your code using Black: `black config biz_portal`
+- Sort imports using isort: `isort --recursive config biz_portal`
 - Create fixtures using `manage.py dumpdata --indent 2 ...` so that they're
 readable and formatted consistently to minimise diffs